Skip to main content

 • Stipend is $3,000.

-• Community gatherings will take place throughout the process.
+• Cohort gatherings and formational opportunities will take place throughout the process.

-• Each gathering will include a short reading to enhance learning and discussion.
+• Each gathering or opportunity will include a short reading or media content to enhance learning and discussion.

 Internship responsibilities can include but must extend beyond basic administrative support.
 Students should be engaged in either content-driven work fundamental to the organization’s social justice mission and/or direct contact with the communities served by the organization.

-There are three designated internship opportunities for 2024.
-There may be one or two additional spots possibly available for students who secure a social justice internship with an organization outside the five listed.
+There are four designated internship opportunities for 2024 and five internship positions.
+Each site will host one or two interns.
+Alternatively, one position could be allotted to a student who secures a social justice internship with an organization outside the four listed.

 To search for social justice internships, students may wish to consult Handshake and consider the suggested Peace and Justice search criteria.
 Students may then present a proposal for inclusion in the summer program with their own internship.